As travellers go around the world and report natural objects and phenomena, so faithfully let another stay at home and report the

-According to Nettle, they always end up finding exactly 5 clusters of correlated facets.
+They always end up finding exactly five clusters of correlated facets.
 Each of these clusters is a trait.
 The particular trait that we are discussing is, of course, the ‘extroversion-introversion continuum’.

 How is it a continuum?

 By measuring how-much, we can place every individual somewhere along the continuum between extroversion and introversion.
-The ones who fall closer to the introversion end are, of course, the ones we call ‘introverts’.
+The ones who fall closer to the introversion end are, as you might expect, the ones we call ‘introverts’.

-You said there were 5 traits—what about the other 4?
+You said there were five traits—what about the other four?

-Together, the 5 traits are called the ‘Big 5’.
+Together, the five traits are called the ‘Big 5’.
 Personality is simply what you get when you consider where an individual falls on the continuum for each of the Big 5.
-Put plainly, the 5 traits combine to form your personality.
+Put plainly, the five traits combine to form your personality.